RolnickLab/OpenForest/README.md

 - The dataset should be at the tree level at least, excluding datasets at the organ or cellular level considered as out of the scope of this review (*e.g.* leaf spectra, root scans, dendro computer tomography)
 - The dataset should contained at least $O(1000)$ trees.

-The OpenForest database is available in this repo [here](./OpenForest.csv).
+The OpenForest catalogue is available in this repo [here](./OpenForest.csv).

 ---